-We expand our distribution networks through the signing of new contracts with retailers, and in some markets, through the acquisition of existing networks.
-We are continuing to focus on growing our distribution network through independent sales organizations that contract directly with retailers in their network to distribute prepaid mobile airtime or other non-mobile content from the retailers' POS terminals.
-We continue to increase our focus on direct relationships with chains of supermarkets, convenience stores, petrol stations, and other larger scale retailers, where we can negotiate agreements with the retailers on multi-year bases.
+We expand our distribution networks by signing new contracts with retailers, and in some markets, by acquiring existing networks.
+We continue to focus on growing our distribution network through independent sales organizations that contract directly with retailers in their network to distribute prepaid mobile airtime or other digital media content from the retailers' POS terminals.
+We continue to increase our focus on direct relationships with chains of supermarkets, convenience stores, gas stations, and other larger scale retailers, where we can negotiate agreements with the retailers on multi-year bases.

-In addition to sale of traditional mobile top-up volume described above, we have expanded distribution into non-mobile products and other value-added services.
-We have leveraged our existing technology infrastructure to sell non-mobile products, which have been sold through our traditional retailer network and new retailer networks such as electronic channels.
-In the U.S., most prepaid non-mobile content is purchased for gifting; in markets outside the U.S., consumers generally purchase prepaid non-mobile content for self-use.
+In addition to the sale of traditional mobile top-up volume described above, we have expanded distribution into digital media products and other value-added services.
+We have leveraged our existing technology infrastructure to sell digital media products, which have been sold through our traditional retailer network and new retailer networks such as electronic channels.
+In the U.S., most prepaid digital media content is purchased for gifting; in markets outside the U.S., consumers generally purchase prepaid digital media content for self-use.